KMere21/KMere21.github.io/_posts/2022-12-8-Coffee-Expert.md

 ---
 layout: post
-title: Getting Expert Perspective, A Conversation with a Coffee Expert
+title: Industry Perspective, A Conversation with a Coffee Expert
 date: 2022-12-8
 preview: true
 ---